bjones1/CodeChat/index.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@
 CodeChat's table of contents
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Welcome to CodeChat's documentation!
-Documentation for this program is divided into the following two sections.
+For new users, begin by reading :doc:`README`.
+For others, documentation for this program is divided into the following two sections.

 ##################
 User documentation